Løgting: The Viking Age

 The Faroese ting or assembly was originally a so-called alþing, with both legislative and judicial authority.
 During this time, there was no executive authority in the country.
 The Faroese society was a family society (eitt ættarsamfelag), where the families saw to it that the judgments and resolutions of the Løgting were put into practice.

 There is some evidence that the Faroes were already colonised as early as 650.
 The first inhabitants, who were of Celtic descent, were driven out by Norse landnamsmen in about 825.
 Faroese society in the Viking Age and the Middle Ages resembled the other Nordic populations in many ways.
 This was particularly true when it came to legislation.
 The most important body of law was the Gulatingslógin, an ancient Norwegian agricultural law which originated in the Gulating legislative area in Vestlandet in Norway.
 Originally, this law was preserved through oral tradition, but it was written down about the year 1100.

-The Faroese ting is mentioned, for the first time in the Færeyinga saga, as "the assembly", where the chieftains Sigmundur Brestisson and Tróndur í Gøtu met.
-In 999, Sigmundur introduced Christianity at the ting, which was located on Tinganes, a peninsula, which is now the old part of Tórshavn, the capital of the Faroes.
-In the Viking Age it was a tradition to hold the ting at a neutral and thus uninhabited place, so nobody had an advantage of the location.
-In fact, there was no settlement at Tinganes to that time, but it was the most central place of the islands.
+The earliest historical sources locate the Løgting on the Tinganes a peninsula, today known as the oldest neighbourhood in Tórshavn.
+In the Viking age, it was a tradition to hold the ting at a neutral and uninhabited place, in order to prevent anyone from having an advantage.
+There were no settlements on Tinganes at the time, and its central location in relation to the rest of the islands may have made it the most ideal location.

-However, the Faroese ting mentioned in this saga must have been a well introduced institution in the 10th century, for it was held each year and is not described as something new or unusual.
-Considering this, it is possible that the Faroes were explored earlier than Iceland and had the same Norse rules.
-It is possible that the Faroese ting is older than that of Iceland, which was founded in 930.
+Unlike the Icelandic Althing, the Løgting's foundation is not historically documented; however, it is implied to be a well-established institution when it is mentioned for the first time in the Færeyinga saga as the Straumseyarþing ("Streymoy thing"), in which a mid-10th century legal dispute at the thing between chieftains Havgrímur and Einar Suðuroyingur, resulting in the exile of Eldjarn Kambhøttur, is recounted in detail.

 This early Faroese ting was also described as the assembly of the "Faroes' best men" who were a free assembly of the wealthier farmers, and the Faroes constituted a kind of republic with a population of about 4,000 people and 60,000 sheep.
 The president of the ting was the Løgsøgumaður, who had no voting rights.

 The Viking Age in the Faroes ended in 1035 when Tróndur í Gøtu died and Leivur Øssursson (the son-in-law of Sigmundur Brestisson) became liege lord under king Magnus I of Norway.
 Yet, the Faroes remained a kind of self-governing society for the next 150 years.